epfl-ada/ada-2022-project-datakungfu/README.md

 - [Name Corpus](https://www.kaggle.com/datasets/nltkdata/names?resource=download) - a dataset containing male and female names, which is used to remove common English names when we do plot summary topic analysis tasks.
 High-frequency English names are similar to stopwords in text analysis.
 In order not to have people's names without real meaning in the analysis results, we need to remove them from the text in the pre-processing stage.

 - [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) - these files metadata for all 45,000 movies listed in the Full MovieLens Dataset.
-In particular, we can find statistics such movie rating, popularity and genres.
-The dataset is not completely uploaded on this repository since it's too big.
+In particular, we can find statistics such as movie ratings, popularity, and genres.
+The dataset is not completely uploaded to this repository since it is too big.
 Please check the previous link if you need to download it.

 ## External libraries